Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 6. Educate students and staff

 For instance, an inadvertent mistake such as opening a suspicious email may lead to a ransomware attack and its unpleasant consequences.
-Phishing is still a significant issue and accounted for 13% of all cybersecurity incidents in educational organizations in 2019.
+Thus, the Verizon 2023 Data Breach Investigations Report states that social engineering is among the top three causes of data breaches in the education industry.

-The best way to avoid such incidents is to create training programs for both staff and students that:
+The best way to avoid social engineering and other attacks is to create training programs for both staff and students that:

-• raise awareness of potential dangers of data breaches and threats your organization faces
+• Raise awareness of potential dangers that data breaches and threats can bring to your organization

-• teach best practices and measures that should be taken in order to protect sensitive data
+• Teach best practices and measures that should be taken to protect sensitive data

-• go hand in hand with the formal written security policy
+• Go hand in hand with the formal written educational institution security policy

 7. Deploy dedicated software

-Since compliance requirements often dictate that all user actions with sensitive data should be monitored and recorded, you have to deploy a reliable monitoring solution.
+Since compliance requirements often dictate that all user actions with sensitive data should be monitored and recorded, you have to deploy a reliable monitoring solution, such as GDPR or PCI DSS compliance software.

-• detect suspicious activity and instantly notify your security officers or admins
+• Detect suspicious activity and instantly get notifications

-With dozens of user activity monitoring solutions on the market, every organization can choose what best suits their specific needs.
-Ekran System contains a variety of useful features and helps businesses protect their networks and data and comply with cybersecurity regulations.
+With dozens of user activity monitoring solutions on the market, every organization should choose what best suits their specific needs.
+Ekran System contains various useful features, such as continuous monitoring, user session recording, user and entity behavior analytics (UEBA), and automated incident response to help businesses protect their networks and data and comply with cybersecurity regulations.

 Ekran System ensures data protection in educational organizations

-Our solution can help your organization secure your sensitive data by:
+Our solution can help your organization secure sensitive data by:

-Ekran System’s insider threat management solution will help your educational organization closely monitor user activity and respond to emerging threats so you can prevent incidents rather than mitigate their consequences.
+Ekran System insider threat management platform enables your educational organization to closely monitor user activity and immediately respond to emerging threats so you can prevent incidents rather than mitigate their consequences.

 Conclusion

-Meeting all the necessary compliance requirements and ensuring information security in higher education organizations is a challenging and continuous process.
-Standards for educational institutions are constantly updated, and both hackers and malicious insiders may come up with new tricks to compromise and steal your critical information.
+Meeting all the necessary compliance requirements and ensuring information security for educational institutions is a challenging and continuous process.
+Standards for educational institutions are constantly updated while hackers and malicious insiders devise new tricks to compromise and steal your critical information.

-We hope the practices offered above will help you build a solid cybersecurity strategy and meet industry requirements.
-With Ekran System, you can significantly enhance your insider threat protection, secure students’ data, and get a few steps closer to full compliance.
+The practices we offer above can help you develop a solid cybersecurity strategy and meet industry requirements.
+With Ekran System, you can significantly enhance your insider threat protection strategy, secure student data, and get closer to full compliance.